nebari-dev/nebari/docs/docs/step-by-step-walkthrough.md

         Take IP Address Above and update DNS to point to "jupyter.testing.qhub.dev" [Press Enter when Complete]

+(Note: For AWS this should really read `Take the hostname above...`)

 Login to your DNS provider and make the DNS entry with the information above.
 For AWS add a CNAME, for DO and GCP add a type "A" entry.
 When [recording your DNS] on Cloudflare, click on **Proxy Status** and change it to **DNS only**.